Remembering to change your patch on time can be hard. And some people get side effects that bother them (but they usually go away in a few months).

 There can be negative side effects.

 Serious problems from using the birth control patch are very rare.
-People using birth control that has estrogen, like the patch, have a slightly higher chance of a few rare but dangerous problems than people who don’t use birth control with hormones.
+People using birth control that has estrogen, like the patch, have a slightly higher chance of having a few rare but dangerous problems than people who don’t use birth control with hormones.
 Read more about birth control patch safety.